Supplier Code of Conduct

 Benefits and leave policies.
 Suppliers must provide benefits and leave to all workers in accordance with legal requirements.
 Suppliers should have a parental leave policy that reflects those requirements and clearly outlines any additional protections and benefits provided during parental leave and during pregnancy/before parental leave.
 Even where the law is silent, we encourage Suppliers to provide workers with paid leave, including for rest and leisure time, vacation, public holidays, and parental leave.
 We encourage Suppliers to offer parents or caretakers of young children on-site childcare facilities or subsidies and adequate, flexible working arrangements.

 6. Working Hours.
 Suppliers should regularly monitor working hours to maintain the safety, health, and welfare of workers.
-Except in special or emergency situations, (i) Suppliers are required to limit working hours to no more than 60 hours per week, including overtime, and (ii) each worker must be entitled to at least one day off for every seven-day work period.
+Except in special or emergency situations, (i) Suppliers are required to limit working hours to no more than 48 hours and 12 hours overtime per week, and (ii) each worker must be entitled to at least one day off for every seven-day work period.
 In all circumstances, working hours must not exceed the maximum amount permitted by law.
 Suppliers are required to provide workers with legally required breaks, or reasonable breaks where the law is silent.

 Overtime.
 Suppliers are encouraged to consider religious norms (e.g., religious holidays) when offering overtime to workers.
 Suppliers should provide workers with adequate notice of overtime shifts.